Dog shot and killed after biting Salt Lake City Police officer

-SALT LAKE CITY — Salt Lake City Police has released bodycam footage showing what led up to a moment where an officer shot a dog after being bitten early Sunday morning.
+SALT LAKE CITY — The Salt Lake City Police Department has released bodycam footage showing what led up to a moment where an officer shot a dog after being bitten early Sunday morning.

+(Warning: The video, seen in the media player above, contains graphic language and images that may be disturbing to some viewers.
+FOX 13 has removed some particularly graphic visuals.)

-According to a press release from SLCPD, the incident began around 3:15 a.m., when officers were called to a 7-Eleven on 1692 West North Temple on reports of trespassing.
+According to a press release from SLCPD, the incident began around 3:15 a.m., when officers were called to a 7-Eleven at 1692 W. North Temple on reports of trespassing.

-Once on scene, two officers encountered a large group of people in the parking, calling for backup.
-When one officer approached the group, a dog on a leash began barking, and later lunging at the officer, biting him.
+Once on scene, two officers encountered a large group of people in the parking lot and called for backup.
+When one officer approached the group, a dog on a leash began barking, then lunged at the officer and bit him.

-Bodycam footage released by SLCPD shows the officer walking away from the scene, informing dispatch of the bite, before circling around the front of the store, whereupon seeing the dog charge towards another officer, he aimed his weapon and fired.
-The encounter is corroborated by footage from the other officer whom the dog was attacking in the moments leading up to the shooting.
+Bodycam footage released by SLCPD shows the officer walking away from the scene, informing dispatch of the bite, before circling around the front of the store.
+He then saw the dog charge toward another officer.
+He yelled at the officer to move out of the way, then aimed his weapon and fired four shots.

+The other officer's bodycam shows him approaching the dog and the woman holding it from another angle.
+He tells the woman to not let the dog go, but she does, and the dog charges toward the officer before the other cop shoots it.

 The footage then shows a woman, presumably the dog's owner, attempting to approach the dog, before being restrained and taken to the ground by officers.